geeofree/geeofree/src/blogs/ts-basics.md

 ```

 Here we assign the variable `name` to a `string` type.
 If
-we reassign this to a different type, say the number `5`,
+we reassign this to a different type value, say the number
-TypeScript will complain:
+`5`, TypeScript will show an error:

 ```ts
 name = 5 // Error, `number` is not a valid `string` type.